staf3333/pokedex-cli/README.md

       ```

   - figure out a way to store the data the api returns
+    - need to create some type of struct to store each location!
   - figure out a way to store the previous url so I'll be able to implemnt back functionality

 ### Learnings